ksobon/MandrillPrimer/groupedBarChart.md

 <blockquote>
 Tip:If you are not specifying a custom range of colors to be used for this chart, please make sure to feed in a <b>null</b> value to the Colors input.
 It will cause an exception otherwise.
 </blockquote>

+Grouped Bar Chart is not sorted.
+It is by default in order of your data input.